Mannarkovil: Kulasekara Azhvaar

 Kulasekara Azhvaar, who was born in Vanchi went on to become a Chera King.
-During his early years, he defeated Chozha and Pandya kings and was a dominant force.
+In his early years, he defeated the Chozha and Pandya kings and became a dominant force.

 However, his devotion to Lord Vishnu led him to renounce power and to a path singing praise of the Vaishnavite Lord.
 After trips around several Vishnu temples, Kulasekara Azhvaar finally reached Mannar Koil, where he was taken in by the beauty of Vedanarayanan, in whom he saw the Lord Ranganatha of Srirangam.
 Like Srirangam, Mannar Koil too is surrounded by two rivers on either side – Thamirabarani on the southern side and Gadananathi on the northern side.

 Staying here at Mannar Koil for over 30 years, Kulasekara Azhvaar undertook daily pooja of Lord Rama, who was his abhisheka deity, and finally attained moksham at this place.
 To this day, one finds the idols of this Abhisheka moorthy at this temple.

 In recognition of his efforts here at Mannar Koil, this temple has come to be known as Kulasekara Perumal Koil, the only historical Perumal koil to be directly named as an Azhvaar Perumal koil.

 One also finds the Kulasekara Azhvaar Sannidhi with the Holy Flag Post (Kodi Maram) dedicated to him, a speciality (for Azhvaars) not seen in any other perumal koil.

 Incidentally, Vibheeshana, had also been drawn in to Lord Vedanarayanan of Mannar Koil.